toonjoey/toontown-project-bikehorn/README.md

 **Q:** Will this continue to be updated?

-**A:** This is only the beginning!
-The current version of this pack is only *just* good enough to release.
-Eventually, I plan to add more palettes, fix up the music a bit, and when The Almighty Egg gets around to it, add the *original, uncompressed sound effects straight from their original libraries.* There will be a spreadsheet detailing which sound effects are or aren't used, and what libraries/companies they came from.
-The aim is to provide an intricately detailed community resource for all to use in their projects.
+**A:** Of course!
+There's still some minor issues to work out, so please open an issue if you see something (or contact me on Discord: toonjoey#4133).

+**Q:** Will sound effects be worked on?

+**A:** Sadly, sound effects are on an indefinite hiatus for the moment.

 **Q:** Why do some textures look pixellated?